 We’re bringing that mid-century vibe back to entertaining with this DIY Serving Tray with a built-in dish holder!

-I love hidden compartments like a 90’s second grader loved Lisa Frank.
+We love hidden compartments like a 90’s second grader loved Lisa Frank.

 And while there are technically no hidden compartments with this DIY Serving Tray, there is a sly little nesting place for your salsa bowl and dishes to rest neatly in place.

-It’s kind of the same thing right?
-I’m getting the warm fuzzy’s about it either way.
+We’re getting the warm fuzzy’s about it either way.

-And no, there is no duct tape involved either…
+And no, there is no duct tape involved either!

-How To Make A DIY Serving Tray With A Bowl Rest
+How to Make a DIY Serving Tray with a Bowl Rest

-But we wanted it to be extra smooth so there are no splintery food or hands to be had when it comes time to use it.
+But we wanted it to be extra smooth to avoid splintery food or hands to be had when it comes time to use it.

 Let dry completely according to the manufacturer’s instructions.

-Next, glue a wooden block to each corner with wood glue.
+Step 3 — Next, glue a wooden block to each corner with wood glue.

-Or flip it right-side up and sit something heavy on top to make sure it’s secure while the wood glue sets.
+Or flip it right-side up and sit something heavy on top to ensure it’s secure while the wood glue sets.